NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 training_iteration: 4
 trial_id: b665a_00000
 ```
-Obviously, RLlib here utilized the cardinality of CPU cores on the node (36/36).
+Obviously, RLlib here utilized all CPU cores on the node (36/36).

-You may consider odd the fact that the `total time(s)` here is more than when using a single CPU core, but this happens because in the latter case the algorithm runs 36 instances of the OpenAI Gym environment concurrently, rather than a single instance.
-Therefore, more data is collected for policy training, which can lead to faster reward convergence.
+It might seem odd that the `total time(s)` here is slightly more than when using a single CPU core, but this happens because when the algorithm runs 36 instances of the OpenAI Gym environment concurrently, more data are collected for policy training leading to faster reward convergence.
 In any case, these times are not absolute, and will decrease during training, especially as the agent approaches the optimal reward value.

 ## Metadata

-When you run RLlib experiments, a directory named `ray_results` will be automatically created on your `home` directory.
-Ray uses it to dump metadata for all your experiments that contain distilled from all this information you see in the training printouts.
-You can use these results later for evaluating the quality of the training process.
+RLlib creates a directory named `ray_results` at `home` directory that Ray uses to dump metadata for all experiments and contains distilled information from all training processes.
+These results can be used later for evaluating the quality of training.

-After your experiment with `CartPole-v0` is finished, go to your home directory:
+After training is finished, go to home directory:
 ```
 cd ~/
 ```
-Then, do `cd ray_results`.
-You will see directories named after the OpenAI Gym environment you used for running experiments.
-Hence, for CartPole you will see a directory named `CartPole-v0`.
-Within this directory, you will find subdirectories with names being combinations of the RL algorithm that you used for training, the OpenAI Gym environment's name, the datetime when the experiment took place, and a unique string.
+Then, type `cd ray_results`.
+There will be directories named after every OpenAI Gym environment used for experimenting.
+Hence, for CartPole there will be a directory named `CartPole-v0`.
+Within this directory, there will be subdirectories with names being combinations of the RL algorithm used for training, the OpenAI Gym environment's name, the datetime when the experiment took place, and a unique string.

-So, if for example you ran an experiment for CartPole, using Deep Q-Network (DQN), and the experiment started on April 29, 2021, at 9:14:57AM, the subdirectory containing the metadata will have a name like this:
+So, an experiment for CartPole, using Deep Q-Network (DQN), and started on April 29, 2021, at 9:14:57AM, will have a subdirectory containing the metadata like this:
 ```
 DQN_CartPole-v0_0_2021-04-29_09-14-573vmq2rio
 ```
-You `cd` in that directory, where you will find various text, JSON, and CSV files.
-One of them, named `progress.csv` contains a dataframe with columns such as `episode_reward_mean`, that help you evaluate the quality of the training process.
+In that directory, there will be various text, JSON, and CSV files.
+One of them, named `progress.csv` contains a dataframe with columns such as `episode_reward_mean`, that helps to evaluate the quality of the training process.

 ## Comparisons

-Let us now compare the outcomes from when running experiments on a single core versus on all cores on a single Eagle node.
-A first approach to do that is the values column `episode_reward_mean` in file `progress.csv`.
-These values will show you how fast (or not) the reward converged to the optimal value during agent training.
+While not a mandatory part of the tutorial, it is interesting to compare the outcomes from running experiments on a single core versus on all cores on a single Eagle node.
+One approach is comparing the values from column `episode_reward_mean` in files `progress.csv`.
+These values show how fast (or not) the reward converged to the optimal value during agent training.
 The faster the convergence, the better.

 The following image shows the agent training progress, in terms of reward convergence, for the `CartPole-v0` environment.
 The RL algorithm used was the [Proximal Policy Optimization](https://arxiv.org/pdf/1707.06347.pdf), and training was conducted for 100 iterations.
 ![](images/ppo_rew_comparison.png)
-As you can see, training using the cardinality of CPU cores on a node led to faster convergence to the optimal value.
+Obviously, training using all CPU cores on a node led to faster convergence to the optimal value.

-It is necessary to say here that CartPole is a simple example where the optimal reward value (200) can be easily reached even when using a single CPU core on your laptop.
+It is necessary to say here that CartPole is a simple environment where the optimal reward value (200) can be easily reached even when using a single CPU core on a personal computer.
 The power of using multiple cores becomes more apparent in cases of more complex environments (such as the [Atari environments](https://gym.openai.com/envs/#atari)).
 RLlib website also gives examples of the [scalability benefits](https://docs.ray.io/en/master/rllib-algorithms.html#ppo) for many state-of-the-art RL algorithms.

 # Run experiments on multiple nodes

-There are some cases where the problem under consideration is highly complex and requires vast amounts of training data for the policy network to train in a reasonable amount of time.
+Let's focus now on cases where the problem under consideration is highly complex and requires vast amounts of training data for training the policy network in a reasonable amount of time.
 It could be then, that you will require more than one nodes to run your experiments.
-In this case, you need to write a slurm script file, where you will include all the necessary commands to train your agents on multiple CPUs and multiple nodes.
+In this case, it is better to use a slurm script file that will include all the necessary commands for agent train using multiple CPUs **and** multiple nodes.

 ## Example: CartPole-v0

 As explained above, CartPole is a rather simple environment and solving it using multiple cores on a single node feels like an overkill, let alone multiple nodes!
 However, it is a good example for giving you an experience on running RL experiments using RLlib.

-For multiple nodes it is more convenient to use a slurm script instead of an interactive node, which you will submit as `sbatch <name_of_your_batch_script>`.
-The results will be exported in an `slurm-<job_id>.out` file, which you can dynamically access during training using the `tail -f slurm-<job_id>.out` command.
-Otherwise, you can open it using a standard text editor (e.g. `nano`) after training is finished.
+For multiple nodes it is more convenient to use a slurm script instead of an interactive node.
+Slurm files are submitted as `sbatch <name_of_your_batch_script>`, and the results are exported in an `slurm-<job_id>.out` file.
+The `.out` file can be interactively accessed during training using the `tail -f slurm-<job_id>.out` command.
+Otherwise, after training, open it using a standard text editor (e.g. `nano`).
-Next, we describe the basic parts of the slurm script file, but we also provide [the complete script](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/multi_node_trainer.sh).
+Next, the basic parts of the slurm script file are given.
+The repo also provides [the complete script](https://github.com/erskordi/HPC/blob/HPC-RL/languages/python/openai_rllib/multi_node_trainer.sh).

-You begin by defining some basic `SBATCH` options, including the desired training time, number of nodes, tasks per node, etc.
+The slurm file begins with defining some basic `SBATCH` options, including the desired training time, number of nodes, tasks per node, etc.

 ```bash
 #!/bin/bash --login